 Some aircraft also fly slowly, which people could mistake for hovering.
 Except for some experimental aircraft, planes do not hover, so these pictures and videos do not show planes hovering.

-Why Can Helicopters Hover But Almost All Planes Can’t?
+Why Helicopters Can Hover But Almost No Plane Can

 Helicopters are iconic for hovering.
 Helicopters can hover because the aircraft is designed to generate vertical lift to fly; planes use horizontal lift to fly.